google/WebFundamentals/src/site/input/touch-input/touchevents/index.markdown

 {%include_code ../_code/touch-demo-2.html on-anim-frame javascript %}

-## Control Scrolling using Touch Actions
+## Control Gestures using Touch Actions

-The CSS property `touch-action` allows you control scrolling behavior on touch.
-In our examples, we use `touch-action: none` to disable scrolling on touch.
+The CSS property `touch-action` allows you to control the default touch behavior of an element.
+In our examples, we use `touch-action: none` to prevent the browser from doing anything with a users touch, allowing us to intercept all of the touch events.

 {%include_code ../_code/touch-demo-1.html touch-action-example css %}

+`touch-action` allows to disable gestures implemented by a browser, for example IE10+ supports double-tap zoom and by setting a touch-action of `pan-x | pan-y | manipulation` you are preventing the double-tap behavior.

+The benefit of this is that it allows you to implement these gestures yourself, but in the case of IE10+ you also remove the 300ms click delay.

 Below is a list of the available parameters for *touch-action*.